streamnative/rop/README.md

 ![](docs/rop-architecture.png)

-## Limitations
+## Supported

 RoP is implemented based on Pulsar features.
-However, the methods of using Pulsar and using RocketMQ are different.
-The following are some limitations of RoP.
+Currently, the functions supported by RoP are as follows:

+- Send and Receive Messages
+- SendAsync Messages
+- Queue Selector Producer
+- Round Robin Producer
+- Producer And Consumer(Push and Pull) With Namespace
+- Batch Messages
+- Order Messages
+- Send And Receive With Tag
+- Deliver Level Message
+- Retry Topic
+- DLQ Topic
-- TBD
+- Broadcast Consumer

 ## Get started